-The procedure for copying tool tables using the TNC file manager is described in the section on file management (See "Copying a table").

-When tool tables of the iTNC 530 are imported, the TYPE column is not imported.
+The procedure for copying tool tables using the TNC file manager is described in the section on file management (see "Copying a table", page 107).
+When tool tables are imported from an iTNC 530, all existing tools are imported along with their corresponding tool type.
+Nonexistent tool types are imported as type 0 (MILL).
+Check the tool table after the import.